 Throughout his career Mark has been an active advocate for the improvement and expansion of music education programs in American schools.
 In addition to El Sistema USA and Project STEP, a pre-professional support program for string students of color, he was a founding board member of the Conservatory Lab Charter School and the Berkshire Institute of Theology and the Arts.

-Churchill holds the Doctor of Musical Arts degree from the University of Hartford and the B.M. and M.M. degrees from New England Conservatory.
-His doctoral dissertation research on Brazilian music was supported by a one year Fulbright grant to live and work in that country.
-His principal teachers include Herbert Blomstedt and Charles Bruck (conducting); Rudolf Kolisch (chamber music); and Raya Garbousova, Laurence Lesser and David Soyer (cello).
+Mark holds a Doctor of Musical Arts (DMA) degree from the University of Hartford and B.M. and M.M. degrees from New England Conservatory.
+His doctoral dissertation research on Brazilian music was supported by a Fulbright grant to live and work in that country.
+His principal teachers include Herbert Blomstedt and Charles Bruck (conducting); Rudolf Kolisch (chamber music); and Raya Garbousova, Laurence Lesser, David Soyer, and Benjamin Zander (cello).
 He was married to the late Marylou Speaker Churchill, violinist/educator, NEC faculty member, and former principal second violin of the Boston Symphony Orchestra.
 Their twin daughters, Emma and Julia, were students of the NEC Preparatory School for 14 years before pursuing professional music studies in college.

 Awards and Honors